gustavosbarroso/Solaris/README.md

 <img src="figures/simulation.png" width="700">
 </p>

-The numerical model predicts the temperature evolution of the system and allows comparisons between different operating conditions.
+The computational model predicts the temperature evolution of the system and enables comparisons between different operating conditions.

 Simulation studies can be used to investigate:

 * Solar irradiance effects;
 * Thermal equilibrium conditions;
-* Convective and radiative losses;
+* Convective and radiative heat losses;
 * Design optimization strategies.

 ---